httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Client and Server Provide Full Representation Data

-The request contains a `Digest` header calculated on the enclosed representation.
+The request contains a `Digest` field calculated on the enclosed representation.

 It also includes an `Accept-Encoding: br` header field that advertises the